 In Situ Leach (ISL) Mining of Uranium

-- In 2011, 45% of world uranium mined was from ISL operations.
-Most uranium mining in the USA and Kazakhstan is now by in situ leach methods, also known as in situ recovery (ISR).
+- In 2013, 47% of world uranium mined was from ISL operations.
+Most uranium mining in the USA, Kazakhstan and Uzbekistan is now by in situ leach methods, also known as in situ recovery (ISR).

-- In USA ISL is seen as the most cost effective and environmentally acceptable method of mining, and Australian experience supports this.
+- In USA ISL is seen as the most cost effective and environmentally acceptable method of mining, and other experience supports this.

 Conventional mining involves removing mineralised rock (ore) from the ground, breaking it up and treating it to remove the minerals being sought.

 In situ leaching (ISL), also known as solution mining, or in situ recovery (ISR) in North America, involves leaving the ore where it is in the ground, and recovering the minerals from it by dissolving them and pumping the pregnant solution to the surface where the minerals can be recovered.
 Consequently there is little surface disturbance and no tailings or waste rock generated.
 However, the orebody needs to be permeable to the liquids used, and located so that they do not contaminate groundwater away from the orebody.